telerik/justmock-docs/licensing/add-license-to-ci-cd.md

 ## Using Secure Files on Azure DevOps

 [Secure files](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/secure-files) are an alternative approach for sharing the license key file in Azure Pipelines that does not have the size limitations of environment variables.

-You have two options for the file-based approach.
-Set the `TELERIK_LICENSE_PATH` environment variable, or аdd a file named `telerik-license.txt` to the project directory or a parent directory.
+You can set the `TELERIK_LICENSE_PATH` environment variable.

 ### YAML Pipeline